ouvroir/icofom2021/src/publications/icofom2021-leandro-guedes.md

 own meanings and narratives, having their productions recognized by authorship, as producers of musealia, and consequently attributing their own values of museality to these objects.
-The museum would become, according to Stránsky\’s theory, a methodological "laboratory" (Dólak, 2017; Brulon, 2017), where the condition of museality of the "musealized thing" lies.
-The Indian Museum would no longer be perceived as a center for knowledge dissemination, but a "contact zone" (Clifford, 1997), a place where different cultures can meet and something new starts are collectively built to be transmitted.
+The museum would become, according to Stránsky’s theory, a methodological “laboratory” (Dólak, 2017; Brulon, 2017), where the condition of museality of the “musealized thing” lies.
+The Indian Museum would no longer be perceived as a center for knowledge dissemination, but a ”contact zone” (Clifford, 1997), a place where different cultures can meet and something new starts are collectively built to be transmitted.